pedeveaux/kafka-ride-sharing/README.md

 📚 Learning Topics
 - Kafka fundamentals: partitions, consumer groups
 - Exactly-once delivery semantics
+  - This is implemented by using `INSERT...ON CONFLICT` in PostgreSQL.
+This makes the database layer idempotent.
 - Stream processing patterns
 - PostgreSQL JSONB storage